drquasi/py-phonogram/README.md

 - `!leave`: Disconnects the bot from voice.

-Mainly built for personal use, please don't expect too much heh
+Mainly built for personal use, please don't expect too much heh (づ￣ ³￣)づ